bookofproofs/bookofproofs.github.io/_sources/history/19th-century/russell.md

 * In much the same way that Russell wanted to use logic to clarify issues in the foundations of mathematics, he also wanted to use logic to clarify issues in philosophy.
 * As one of the founders of "analytic philosophy", Russell is remembered for his work using first-order logic to show how a broad range of denoting phrases could be recast in terms of predicates and quantified variables.
 * Here, as in mathematics, it was Russell's hope that by applying logical machinery and insights one would be able to resolve otherwise intractable difficulties.
-* Following the death of his mother (in 1874) and of his father (in 1876), Russell and his brother went to live with their grandparents.
-* (Although Russell's father had granted custody of Russell and his brother to two atheists, Russell's grandparents had little difficulty in getting his will overturned.)
-Following the death of his grandfather (in 1878), Russell was raised by his grandmother, Lady Russell.
 * Educated at first privately, and later at Trinity College, Cambridge, Russell obtained first class degrees both in mathematics and in the moral sciences.
 * Although elected to the Royal Society in 1908, Russell's career at Trinity appeared to come to an end in 1916 when he was convicted and fined for anti-war activities.
 * (The details of the dismissal are recounted in Bertrand Russell and Trinity (1942) by G H Hardy.)
 Two years later Russell was convicted a second time.
 * Married four times and notorious for his many affairs, Russell also ran unsuccessfully for Parliament, in 1907, 1922, and 1923.
-* He became the third Earl Russell upon the death of his brother in 1931.
 * While teaching in the United States in the late 1930s, Russell was offered a teaching appointment at City College, New York.
 * During the 1950s and 1960s, Russell became something of an inspiration to large numbers of idealistic youth as a result of his continued anti-war and anti-nuclear protests.
 * Together with Albert Einstein, he released the Russell-Einstein Manifesto in 1955, calling for the curtailment of nuclear weapons.